How to Draw Anime – You Can Do It!

 9. Don’t Forget the Ears

-Position the ears with their tops in line with the top of the eye line and bottom in line with the nose.
+Position the ears with their tops in line with the top of the eye line and their bottoms in line with the nose.

 Draw the neck narrower than a regular neck and longer for more beauty.
 At the bottom, extend lines out for the shoulders.